stephenslab/ipynb-website/README.md

-+ Whenever you make global changes to the website (e.g., you change the Boostrap theme in `config.yml`), use the `-s force` option to force updates to all the webpages.
++ Whenever you make global changes to the website (e.g., you change the Boostrap theme in `config.yml`), use the `-s force` option to force updates to all the webpages, not just the ones that have been modified.

-+ The [jnbinder](https://github.com/gaow/jnbinder) tool is used to generate the webpages from the Jupyter notebooks.
-To retrieve the most up-to-date version of jnbinder for your project, run this command in the base directory of your repository:
++ The [jnbinder tool](https://github.com/gaow/jnbinder) is used to generate the webpages from the Jupyter notebooks.
+To update jnbinder for your project, run this command in the base directory of your
+  repository:

   ```bash
   sos-runner ./release.sos upgrade-jnbinder